prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/prepare-for-merge.md

 ## Configure execution node

-Upgrade your execution client software to the latest version.
-Use the following command to configure your execution node to consume your JWT token, and to expose an engine API endpoint:
+Using the latest version of your execution client software, issue the following command to configure your execution node to consume your JWT token, and to expose an engine API endpoint:

 <Tabs groupId="execution-clients" defaultValue="nethermind" values={[
 {label: 'Nethermind', value: 'nethermind'},